Switzerland, the land that time begot

 At the heart of the watch sector's success is a disciplined approach to innovation, says Maarten Pieters, director of the Watchmakers of Switzerland Training and Educational Program (WOSTEP) based in Neuchatel.

-Discipline and innovation were the industry's very progenitors; in 16th century Geneva, the city's strict Calvinist elders banned citizens from wearing jewellery, among other pleasures, forcing the local jewellers and goldsmiths to find a new craft.
+Discipline and innovation were the industry's very progenitors; in 16th century Geneva, the city's strict Calvinist elders banned citizens from wearing jewelry, among other pleasures, forcing the local jeweljewelerslers and goldsmiths to find a new craft.

-The industry outgrew the city, expanding into a region now known as "Watch Valley", which winds about 200 kilometres (120 miles) from Geneva to Basel.
+The industry outgrew the city, expanding into a region now known as "Watch Valley", which winds about 200 kilometers (120 miles) from Geneva to Basel.

 Over the next four centuries it consolidated its reputation for quality and innovation, traits that have helped it overcome one crisis after another and stay ahead of the crowd.
 The first wrist watch, quartz watch and water-resistant watch were all Swiss inventions.